Wellness & Peer Assistance in Washington State

 If the problem is life threatening, call 911 or go to the nearest emergency room for treatment.

-Remember, chemical dependency is a disease.
+Remember, substance use disorder is a disease.
 One out of ten health professionals experiences a problem with drugs or alcohol over the course of their career.
 Treatment is available and confidential.
 Ask for help if you need it.